xelato/taranaki/README.md

 By running compute in-process alongside the data that's already stored in-memory should bring efficiencies simply from skipping the process and network boundaries.

 ### Move code, not data
-Old as it goes, it's easier to walk to a mountain rather than moving the mountain.
+Old as it goes, it's easier to walk to a mountain rather than moving it.
 It is often the case in some environments that hundreds of megabytes cross the network on each request just to compute a much smaller output set.
 Not particularly something new, but this could be avoided simply by moving code to where data lives, and not vice-versa.

 ### Operational simplicity